carlsonn415/Startup-Gauge/docs/ARCHITECTURE.md

 # Architecture Documentation

-> System design and technical architecture for Business Viability Calculator
+> System design and technical architecture for Startup Gauge

 ---